imagitama/phasmophobia-site/items/salt/index.md

 The wraith ghost flies and does not leave a footprint or disturbs the salt.

+It completely avoids salt piles.

+### Tips for Wraiths

-Use the salt to defend yourself against the wraith ghost when it is hunting.
+- place salt on the ground to defend yourself against the Wraith when it is hunting
+- if you are lucky you can trap a Wraith in a room because it avoids salt

 ## Tips